twosigma/uberjob/docs/lesson2.rst

 The :class:`~uberjob.Registry` is a mapping from nodes in a :class:`~uberjob.Plan` to value stores.
 Value stores are instances of :class:`~uberjob.ValueStore`, and represent how and where nodes are stored.
-When a Registry is provided when running a Plan, überjob automatically reuses stored values which are up to date and rebuilds those that are not.
+When a Registry is provided when running a Plan, uberjob automatically reuses stored values which are up to date and rebuilds those that are not.
 The Registry maintains two kind of relationships: `stored` and `sourced`.
 These are presented in the following examples.

 Example 1